scriptrdotio/howto/mqtt/subscribe_to_remote_mqtt.md

 For the sake of the example, we will use a free [online mqtt test broker](https://test.mosquitto.org/).
 You can replace it with any other mqtt broker you have access to.

+**ATTENTION** this feature is not accessible from a freemium account.
+You need to upgrade to a premium plan to get access to it.

 ## Create an mqtt endpoint

 - Open the [workspace](https://www.scriptr.io/workspace) and click on your username in the top right corner of the screen